 Whether your home is too “open-plan” or you want to create some separate spaces and privacy between rooms, a partition is your perfect solution!
 Partitions can be as simple as a bi-fold screen or as lavish as a floor to ceiling vertical garden!
 Depending on the position and function of your partition, get creative with the wall you want to create.

 Installing a floor to ceiling wall will create maximum separation and division.
 It will also provide you with ample hanging space on both sides to display art, hang a TV or even erect floating shelves.

 Sometimes it is difficult to install a floor to ceiling solid wall but you can get the same effect with a solid wooden or plaster panel that attaches by 4 sturdy brackets at the base and top.
 This option is far less aggressive on the wallet and will make installation and removal a whole lot easier.

-Plants function as a fantastic opaque divider for when you still want to create a separation of space yet don’t want to create complete cut off.
-Plants however need regular up keep, watering and trimming so be wise when choosing your type of plant.
-An easier option of incorporating greenery into your wall divider without the constant up keep is to install a hanging basket or pot display that contains smaller plants or succulents that grow slowly and require less maintenance.
-A vertical garden containing herbs and small vegies could be the perfect and most practical solution between your kitchen and lounge.
+Plants function as a fantastic opaque divider for when you still want to create a separation of space yet don’t want to create a complete cut-off.
+Plants however need regular upkeep, watering and trimming so be wise when choosing your type of plant.
+An easier option of incorporating greenery into your wall divider without constant upkeep is to install a hanging basket or pot display that contains smaller plants or succulents that grow slowly and require less maintenance.
+A vertical garden containing herbs and small veggies could be the perfect and most practical solution between your kitchen and lounge.